Ned Martin: Legacy

 Martin was inducted into the Boston Red Sox Hall of Fame in 2000.
 On November 1, 2019, Martin was named as a finalist for the Ford C. Frick Award as part of 2020 Baseball Hall of Fame balloting.

 Other assignments

-Martin also was a football announcer, covering the American Football League's Boston Patriots in 1965, as well as college football games for Harvard, Yale, and Dartmouth.
+Martin also was a football announcer, covering the American Football League's Boston Patriots in 1965, and college football games for Harvard, Yale, and Dartmouth.

 Nationally, Martin helped broadcast the 1975 World Series on NBC television, four American League Championship Series on CBS Radio, and the 1977 Sun Bowl on CBS Radio.

 Death

-Ned Martin attended a memorial service for Hall of Fame slugger Ted Williams at Boston's Fenway Park on July 22, 2002, and was returning to his home in Clarksville, Virginia, the following day when he was stricken with a massive coronary on a shuttle bus at Raleigh-Durham International Airport; he died there.
+Ned Martin attended a memorial service for Ted Williams at Boston's Fenway Park on July 22, 2002, and was returning to his home in Clarksville, Virginia, the following day when he was stricken with a massive coronary on a shuttle bus at Raleigh-Durham International Airport; he died there.